Exocist/ICON-1.45-WIP/README.md

+8/12/2022 - Added narrative section and some basic functionality.
+Still working on this.

 5/12/2022 - Added strain and effort to player sheets.

 2/12/2022 - Slight sheet modification to allow a second set of items ("Traits"), meaning you can paste these to chat.